Binding HTML with Angular

 }

-The above will correctly yield "This text is bold and this one is italics".
+The above correctly yields “This text is bold and this one is italics.”

 Please note that by default Angular is sanitizing the input for templates and it escapes untrusted values.

-HTML data sometimes can contain malicious content - be wary of situations when unknown HTML data needs to be processed.
-Luckily, Angular comes with built-in XSS protection and a separate DomSanitizer which can be used to help prevent Cross-Site Scripting Security (XSS) bugs.
+HTML data can contain malicious content.
+Be wary when unknown HTML needs processing.
+Angular ships with built-in XSS protection and a separate DomSanitizer that helps prevent Cross-Site Scripting Security (XSS) bugs.

-We can actually see the built-in XSS protection at work by looking at the following example:
+We can see the built-in XSS protection at work with this example:

 import { Component } from '@angular/core';